NASA Logo in the header

 May 2025 - Present

-In addition to my postdoctoral duties, I assist the CRESST II cooperative agreement team in managing the CRESST II post-baccalaureate program, ensuring all post-bacs are adequately supported while at NASA Goddard.
+In addition to my postdoc work, I assist the CRESST II cooperative agreement team in managing the CRESST II post-baccalaureate program.

 Miami University - OH

-I investigated samples returned through the Apollo missions to evaluate magmatic differentiation and lava emplacement processes on the Moon.
-(Funded through a Future Investigators in NASA Earth and Space Science and Technology solicitation (award number 80NSSC22K1371)).
+I investigated basaltic samples returned from Apollo 11, 12, 15, and 17 through microanalytical techniques (microscopy, XCT, EPMA, LA-ICP-MS) to evaluate magmatic differentiation and lava emplacement processes on the Moon.
+(Funded partly through a Future Investigators in NASA Earth and Space Science and Technology solicitation (award number 80NSSC22K1371)).

 Exploration Science Intern